pburger112/Cosmopower-in-Cosmosis/README.md

 If you want to train the emulator again using the power spectra gnereated from cosmosis we added in the folder train_model 4 python modules.

-1_create_params:  creating the train and test sample, for which the power spectra will be calculated
+1_create_params:  creating the train and test paramters, for which the power spectra will be calculated.
+If you change them you also need to modify                           2_create_spectra.

 2_create_spectra: calacualtes the power spectra using the cosmosis modules found in cosmosis_modules_4_training, where you need to modify powerspectra.ini                   if you wanna use different power spectra estimators.
 Don't forget to change the module name also in 2_create_spectra.py